 Please look to the home page for service times and topics.
-There are visitor and handicapped-parking spots by our front door.
+There are accessible parking spots by both our lower and front door, and we have elevator access to both levels of our building.
 You can find our church by following the Directions link on this page.
 Make sure to also take a look at this week's forum when you are there.

 Do I need to dress up?

 You will find attendees dressed in anything from casual to somewhat dressy styles.
 Smiles are most commonly worn!

 Every Sunday, the Welcome Team enlists a volunteer from the congregation to greet anyone and everyone who comes through the UUCQC doors.

 Can I bring my children?